WesBosch/brunch-toolkit/README.md

         Skips the main menu and starts the Brunch update function.

     --changelog (-c)
-        Displays a changlog for the last several updates of this script
+        Displays a changelog for the last several updates of this script

     --chrome (-cr)
         Brunch Exclusive